Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 it can have multiple aspects applied.

 Nodes are not isolated within the repository.
 They are related to one another in different ways.
 How the nodes are related to each other is defined using *Associations*.
-A typical association that comes out-of-the-box with Alfresco Content Services is the one between a folder node and its child nodes, this type of association is a `child-association`.
-So when you start using Alfresco Content Services you can immediately organize folders and files into a hierarchy, like with a file system.
+A typical association that comes out-of-the-box with Content Services is the one between a folder node and its child nodes, this type of association is a `child-association`.
+So when you start using Content Services you can immediately organize folders and files into a hierarchy, like with a file system.

 The Types, Aspects, Properties, and Associations are in turn organized into models that we call *Content Models*.
-Alfresco Content Services comes with a number of Content Models out of the box for different things like general folder and file content, workflow-related content, records content, web content, and so on.
+Content Services comes with a number of Content Models out of the box for different things like general folder and file content, workflow-related content, records content, web content, and so on.

 It is also useful to be able to create content models related to specific domains such as Finance or Marketing.
 As the